indexdata/localindices/doc/manual/02-using.md

 ```
 * _Split at number of records_: The Harvester tries to imply streaming parsing where possible, but many XSL Transformations will not support this.
 Attempting to transform millions of records will be too memory consuming, so breaking the resource into chunks of 1000 records seems to be a reasonable option.
 Enter into this field the number of records to be contained in each chunk.

 * _MIME-type override_: The Harvester detects the type (XML, binary MARC, CSV) from the MIME-type file contents and extension.
-It is also able to deal with compressed archives (zip, tar, gzip), in some rare case it may be required to provide the content type manually (e.g if it's missing or it's wrong), the format is:
+It is also able to deal with compressed archives (zip, tar, gzip), in some rare cases it may be required to provide the content type manually (e.g. if it's missing or it's wrong), the format is:
 ```
     MIME-type [; optional character encoding].
 ```

-* _MARC XML transformation format_: This field expresses the output format of binary MARC reading--which will also be the input format for the transformation pipeline.
-If the Transformation Pipeline expects MARC21 XML, this should be set to Application/marc.
-If the pipeline expects Turbo MARC XML, it should be set to Application/tmarc.
+* _MARC XML transformation format_: This field expresses the output format of binary MARC reading (which will also be the input format for the transformation pipeline).
+If the Transformation Pipeline expects MARC21 XML, this should be set to `Application/marc`.
+If the pipeline expects Turbo MARC XML, it should be set to `Application/tmarc`.

 * _Recurse into subfolders_: When set, the harvester will traverse the entire directory tree and search for harvestable files.
 This setting should be enabled with care.

 * _Use passive mode for FTP transfers_: When set passive, instead of active, mode is used for FTP connections.
 If harvester is running within a restricted firewall that blocks FTP active mode connections, enabling this setting might help.
-It might be, however, necessary to align this mode with what FTP server expects.
+It might be, however, necessary to align this mode with what the FTP server expects.

-* _CSV parser configuration_: the harvester will detect (either by MIME-type or by file extension) and attempt to parse CSV (comma separated values) files into an XML representation for further processing.
+* _CSV parser configuration_: The harvester will detect (either by MIME-type or by file extension) and attempt to parse CSV (comma separated values) files into an XML representation for further processing.
 The XML representation of each data row looks as follows:

 ```